src-bin/substrate-docs/www/src-bin.com/substrate/manual/getting-started.md

 ## Creating your first admin account

-### Sign up for GSuite or Okta
+### Sign up for Google Workspace or Okta

 You'll need an identity provider to broker access to the AWS Console and to Intranet tools (some of which Substrate brings but others which you may eventually develop yourself).
-Substrate supports [GSuite](https://gsuite.google.com) and [Okta](https://www.okta.com).
+Substrate supports [Google Workspace](https://workspace.google.com) and [Okta](https://www.okta.com).
 Which one should you choose?

-Your organization probably already uses GSuite to host your mail and calendars.
+Your organization probably already uses Google to host your mail and calendars.
 Why not use it to broker access to the AWS Console and your Intranet?
 It's perfectly capable.
 You'll find, however, that Okta's strength is in scale.
-In GSuite, each user that's granted access to the AWS Console must have a specific and very long string attached to a custom attribute in their account.
+In Google Workspace, each user that's granted access to the AWS Console must have a specific and very long string attached to a custom attribute in their account.
 Okta's integration with AWS IAM roles is much better when you're managing even dozens of users.

 Feel free to try them both.
 Whichever you choose, take comfort in knowing your decision isn't permanent.
 You can switch an admin account from one to the other by re-running the command in the next section and answering the prompts differently.